biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequence_IO_basics.md

 ---------------------------------

-The simplest way to use the BioJava sequence input code is to construct a StreamReader.
+The simplest way to use the BioJava sequence input code is to construct a `StreamReader`.
 The constructor takes four paramters:

--   A normal Java BufferedReader, encapsulating the stream of data to parse.
+-   A normal Java `BufferedReader` object, encapsulating the stream of data to parse.
--   A SequenceFormat object, which is responsible for actually parsing sequence data from the stream.
+-   A `SequenceFormat` object, which is responsible for actually parsing sequence data from the stream.
--   A SymbolTokenization, which represents a mapping from textual characters to BioJava Symbol objects.
+-   A `SymbolTokenization` object, which represents a mapping from textual characters to BioJava `Symbol` objects.
--   A SequenceBuilderFactory to support construction of Sequence objects.
+-   A `SequenceBuilderFactory` object to support construction of `Sequence` objects.

-A StreamReader might be constructed as follows:
+A `StreamReader` object might be constructed as follows:

     Alphabet dna = DNATools.getDNA();
     SymbolTokenization dnaParser = dna.getTokenization("token");
-    BufferedReader br = new BufferedReader(
+    BufferedReader br = new BufferedReader(new FileReader(fileName));
-                    new FileReader(fileName));
-    SequenceBuilderFactory sbf = new FastaDescriptionLineParser.Factory(
+    SequenceBuilderFactory sbf = new FastaDescriptionLineParser.Factory(SimpleSequenceBuilder.FACTORY);
-                                         SimpleSequenceBuilder.FACTORY);
-    StreamReader stream = new StreamReader(br,
+    StreamReader stream = new StreamReader(br, new FastaFormat(), dnaParser, fact);
-                           new FastaFormat(),
-                           dnaParser,
-                           fact);

-(this is just a snippet from the example program in [chapter 1](BioJava:Tutorial:Symbols and SymbolLists "wikilink"), and you may like to refer back for more information).
-The StreamReader class implements the SequenceIterator interface, so you can easily iterate over all sequences in a stream:
+(This is just a snippet from the example program in [chapter 1](BioJava:Tutorial:Symbols and SymbolLists "wikilink"), and you may like to refer back for more information.)

+The `StreamReader` class implements the `SequenceIterator` interface, so you can easily iterate over all sequences in a stream:

     while (stream.hasNext()) {
         Sequence seq = stream.nextSequence();